samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 *Weapon (Greatclub), Very Rare (Requires Attunement)*

 While you are attuned to this magic weapon, your Strength is 20 unless your Strength is already equal to or greater than that score.
-The weapon deals an extra 1d8 Thunder damage to any creature it hits and an extra 3d8 Thunder damage to objects it hits that aren’t being worn or carried.
+The weapon deals an extra 1d8 Thunder damage to any creature it hits and an extra 3d8 Thunder damage to objects it hits that aren't being worn or carried.

 The weapon has the following additional properties.

 ***Clap of Thunder.*** As a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action, you can strike the weapon against a hard surface to create a loud clap of thunder audible out to 300 feet.
 You also create a 30-foot [Cone](/sources/dnd/free-rules/rules-glossary#ConeAreaofEffect) of thunderous energy.
 Each creature in the Cone must succeed on a DC 15 Strength saving throw or have the [Prone](/sources/dnd/free-rules/rules-glossary#ProneCondition) condition.
-Nonmagical objects in the Cone that aren’t being worn or carried take 3d8 Thunder damage.
+Nonmagical objects in the Cone that aren't being worn or carried take 3d8 Thunder damage.

 ***Earthquake.*** As a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action, you can strike the weapon against the ground to create an intense seismic disturbance in a 50-foot-radius circle centered on the point of impact.
 Structures in contact with the ground in that area take 50 Bludgeoning damage, and each creature on the ground in that area must succeed on a DC 20 Dexterity saving throw or have the [Prone](/sources/dnd/free-rules/rules-glossary#ProneCondition) condition.
 If that creature is also concentrating, it must succeed on a DC 20 Constitution saving throw or its [Concentration](/sources/dnd/free-rules/rules-glossary#Concentration) is broken.
 In addition, you can cause a 30-foot-deep, 10-foot-wide fissure to open up on the ground anywhere in the area.
-Any creature on a spot where the fissure opens must succeed on a DC 20 Dexterity saving throw, falling into the fissure on a failed save or moving with the fissure’s edge on a successful one.
+Any creature on a spot where the fissure opens must succeed on a DC 20 Dexterity saving throw, falling into the fissure on a failed save or moving with the fissure's edge on a successful one.
 Any structure on a spot where the fissure opens collapses into the fissure.
-Once you use this property, it can’t be used again until the next dawn.
+Once you use this property, it can't be used again until the next dawn.

 ### [Tome of Clear Thought](/magic-items/4781-tome-of-clear-thought)

 *Wondrous Item, Very Rare*

 This book contains memory and logic exercises, and its words are charged with magic.
-If you spend 48 hours over a period of 6 days or fewer studying the book’s contents and practicing its guidelines, your Intelligence increases by 2, to a maximum of 30.
+If you spend 48 hours over a period of 6 days or fewer studying the book's contents and practicing its guidelines, your Intelligence increases by 2, to a maximum of 30.
 The manual then loses its magic but regains it in a century.

 ### [Tome of Leadership and Influence](/magic-items/4782-tome-of-leadership-and-influence)

 *Wondrous Item, Very Rare*

 This book contains guidelines for influencing and charming others, and its words are charged with magic.
-If you spend 48 hours over a period of 6 days or fewer studying the book’s contents and practicing its guidelines, your Charisma increases by 2, to a maximum of 30.
+If you spend 48 hours over a period of 6 days or fewer studying the book's contents and practicing its guidelines, your Charisma increases by 2, to a maximum of 30.
 The manual then loses its magic but regains it in a century.

 ### [Tome of the Stilled Tongue](/magic-items/5409-tome-of-the-stilled-tongue)

 *Wondrous Item, Legendary (Requires Attunement by a Wizard)*

 This book has a desiccated tongue pinned to its front cover.
-Five of these tomes exist, and it’s unknown which one is the original.
+Five of these tomes exist, and it's unknown which one is the original.
 The tongue on the first *Tome of the Stilled Tongue* belonged to a treacherous former servant of the lich [Vecna](/sources/dnd/dmg-2024/lore-glossary#Vecna).
 The tongues pinned to the covers of the four copies came from other spellcasters who crossed Vecna.
 The first few pages of each tome are filled with indecipherable scrawls.
 The remaining pages are blank.

 While attuned to this item, you can use it as a Spellbook and an Arcane Focus.
 In addition, while holding the tome, you can take a Bonus Action to cast a spell you have written in this tome, without expending a spell slot or using any Verbal or Somatic components.
-Once used, this property of the tome can’t be used again until the next dawn.
+Once used, this property of the tome can't be used again until the next dawn.

-Only you can remove the tongue from the book’s cover.
+Only you can remove the tongue from the book's cover.
 If you do so, all spells written in the book are permanently erased.

 Vecna watches anyone using this tome and can write cryptic messages in it.
 These messages typically fade away after they are read.